 NATIONAL PAPER AIRPLANE DAY

-On May 26th each year, National Paper Airplane Day commemorates the simple aeronautical toy that’s been around for thousands of years.
+On May 26th each year, National Paper Airplane Day honors the simple aeronautical toy that has been around for thousands of years.

 Did you know?

-The largest paper aircraft had a wingspan of 59.74 ft.
-Students and employees made it in Germany on 28th September 2013.
+- The largest paper aircraft had a wingspan of 59.74 ft.
+Students and employees from Germany created it on 28th September 2013.

-The record time for the longest-lasting paper airplane flight is 29.2 seconds.
+- The longest-lasting paper airplane flight flew 29.2 seconds.

-There’s more than one way to fold paper for a test flight.
-Find tips for designs at www.foldnfly.com
+There is more than one way to fold paper for a test flight.
+Find tips for designs at www.foldnfly.com.

 HOW TO OBSERVE #PaperAirplaneDay

 You can celebrate in a variety of ways.
 From challenges to creating new designs, paper airplane making is for everyone!
 Whether you play all day or just a few minutes, invite someone to join you.
 It is a great way to share the fun.

 - Test your paper airplane-making skills!